MaximeTAlgosup/AfterWords/documents/functional/functionalSpecifications.md

   - Procès-verbaux d’assemblée de copropriété
   - Travaux (factures, devis)

-In case the mourner don't know how to get these documents or what they are, more information are displayed in the [documents to get file](./appendices/documentsToGet.md).
+In case the mourner doesn't know how to get these documents or what they are, more information is displayed in the [documents to get file](./appendices/documentsToGet.md).

 ---